pavelVPo/IBMC_LSFBD_webApp_PASS_human_protein_targets__2026/README.md

 Current version of the procedure mainly use R language [4] and Tidyverse libraries [5] to process the data.

 RDKit.JS [6] is used to process the users's input in the PASS Human Protein Targets (https://way2drug.com/passtargets/).
+Library tableHTML [7] is used to easily convert data.frame to HTML table.
+Library report [8]  is used to generate citations for libraries.

 References: